Highlights: French Prime Minister Philippe's key comments to lawmakers

-PARIS French Prime Minister Edouard Philippe addressed the lower house of parliament on Tuesday, delivering a keynote speech which laid out the government's general policies.
+PARIS (Reuters) - French Prime Minister Edouard Philippe addressed the lower house of parliament on Tuesday, delivering a keynote speech which laid out the government's general policies.

 Here are some of the highlights of his speech: